Getting the timing right when moving is hard.

 Understand Your Buyer

 You’ll have the best luck selling when you get to know your buyers.
-Take time to understand why they are buying, what they plan to do with the home once they buy, and what might incentivize them to act quicker.
+Take time to understand why they are buying, what they plan to do with the home once they buy, and what might incentivize them to act quickly.

 Reaching a place of understanding may help you come up with cost-saving solutions to sweeten the pot.
 Something like a discount for a shorter closing window can move the process along.